awsdocs/amazon-ec2-user-guide-windows/doc_source/snapshot-lifecycle.md

 The following considerations apply to sharing snapshots across accounts:
 + You can only share snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.
 + You can't share snapshots that are encrypted with the default EBS encryption key\.
 + If you share encrypted snapshots, then you must also share the CMK that was used to encrypt the source volume with the target accounts\.
+For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.

 The following considerations apply to cross\-account copy event policies:
 + You can only copy snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.